+the other two roots being complex conjugates with nonzero imaginary parts.
+The function $u_{0}$ can be analytically continued from the real axis upwards in the complex plane as long as $R(z)$ does not touch zero; it has branching points (with an exploding first derivative) at the points where $R(z) = 0$.
+In the rest of this section, we will use the function $f(x) = \mu \sin(x)$, for a fixed $\mu > 0$.
+The analytic continuation of $u_{0}$ has branching points at $2\pi \Z \pm \i B_0$, with

-In particular, although the source term $f$ has an entire continuation, the solution $u_0$ of \eqref{eq:cardan_eps0} does not.
+In particular, although the source term $f$ has an entire continuation, the solution $u_0$ given by \eqref{eq:cardan} does not.

-When $\varepsilon > 0$, we can approximate numerically the solution to \eqref{eq:GP} with the planewave approximation introduced before.
-The plots in \autoref{fig:fourier_u} suggest that increasing $\varepsilon$ increases the width $B_\varepsilon$ of the horizontal analyticity strip of $u_\varepsilon(z)$, but does not make it entire.
+When $\varepsilon > 0$, we can approximate numerically the solution to \eqref{eq:GP} with the planewave approximation introduced before, with discretization parameter $\Ecut = 10^6$ and solver tolerance $10^{-13}$.
+The Fourier coefficients of the numerical solution are then displayed in Figure~\ref{fig:fourier_u} for various $\varepsilon$: the plots suggest that increasing $\varepsilon$ increases the width $B_\varepsilon$ of the horizontal analyticity strip of $u_\varepsilon(z)$, but does not make it entire.